What is nuclear fission?

 What is the difference between nuclear fission and nuclear fusion?

-The main difference of Nuclear Fission and Nuclear Fusion are the fuel types, by-products, amount of energy released and technology availability.
+The main difference between Nuclear Fission and Nuclear Fusion are the fuel types, by-products, amount of energy released and technology availability.

 Nuclear Fusion uses Hydrogen, the process results in only Helium as a by-product and the energy release is 3-4 times that of nuclear fission.
 However, although there are many nuclear fusion power plants in development there are not any currently ready to support the energy needs of the world.